What Are Natural Disasters?

 Prevention of Natural Disasters: TrapBag Barriers

-- Flood barriers: When rainfall is exceptionally intense, TrapBag flood barriers can divert the damaging flow of water away from at-risk areas like farmland and infrastructure.
-TrapBags can also be arranged as a seawall alternative, providing necessary protection to coastal communities experiencing tropical cyclones or rising sea levels.
+- Flood barriers: When a hurricane or extreme storm hits, TrapBag flood barriers can divert the damaging flow of water.
+TrapBags can even be arranged as a seawall alternative, providing necessary protection to coastal communities.

-- Erosion control: Extreme winds, rising water levels, drought, earthquakes, and landslides can destabilize land.
-TrapBag barriers offer incredible protection from erosion, ensuring property values do not drastically decline, and the ecosystem stays intact.
+- Erosion control: Extreme winds and rising water levels associated with natural disasters can weaken the integrity of the land.
+TrapBag barriers can keep land safe from eroding, ensuring property values stay high and the ecosystem is intact.

-- Diversion walls: Displaced earth can smash into buildings and homes during landslides, injuring people and causing huge amounts of structural damage.
-TrapBags can be filled with concrete to build incredibly sturdy protective walls that block and divert debris, saving millions of people from facing displacement.
+- Diversion walls: During mudslides, land can tumble into buildings and homes, leaving huge amounts of damage in their wake.
+TrapBags can be filled with concrete to build incredibly sturdy protective walls that block and divert mudslide and landslide debris.

-- Spill control: Chemical and/or oil spills, like stormwater runoff, can be extremely detrimental to the environment, especially agricultural plots.
+- Spill control: Chemical and/or oil spills, like stormwater runoff, can be extremely detrimental to the environment.
 Due to their incredible strength and durability, TrapBags are a great solution to retaining toxic chemicals.

 Beneficial Properties of TrapBags

 TrapBag barriers are superior forms of protection and prevention during natural disasters, as they are: